-The standard and reference-dependent models of labor supply make opposing claims about worker decisionmaking that have important implications.
-This paper uses novel, high-frequency administrative data from a sales company to test for reference-dependent daily labor supply in a new setting: door-to-door sales.
-I show evidence that recent expectations, which theory predicts act as important references, are selected by workers based on long-run objectives and form around the lump-sum bonuses paid by the firm at the end of the sales season.
-I test for reference-dependent labor supply around expectations using a regression kink and discontinuity design.
-I find that extensive margin labor supply shifts downward substantially at a worker’s expectations-based reference, consistent with the reference-dependent model with loss aversion.
-Long-run goal setting combined with reference dependence supports the theory that expectations-based references must be based on optimally planned choices.
-It also supports the theory that narrow goal setting and reference dependence together may act as a commitment device.
-These results have broad implications for how firms motivate their workers and show how long-run contract incentives can drive short-run labor supply choices.
+This paper uses novel administrative data from a sales company to test for reference-dependent daily labor supply.
+I show evidence that daily expectations are selected by workers based on long-run objectives and form around the bonuses paid by the firm at the end of the sales season.
+I find that extensive margin labor supply shifts downward substantially at a worker’s expectations-based reference.
+The data on long-run goal setting combined with reference dependence supports the theory of “personal equilibrium” where references are based on expectations around optimally planned choices.
+These results have broad implications for how firms motivate their workers.